-To create a synergistic program that encourages competitive female players to continue to play tennis and mentor new female tennis players.
+To create a synergistic program that encourages female teen players to continue to play tennis and mentor new female tennis players.

-To provide an environment for girls to develop a passion for tennis, and a pathway to foster strong leadership skills.
+To provide an environment for girls to develop a passion for sports, and a pathway to foster strong leadership skills.

-To inspire and empower female youth to become strong leaders, and grow tennis as the leading female sport in Canada.
+To inspire and empower female youth to become strong leaders, and encourage them to play and stay in sports.

-Girls Leading Girls (GLG) Tennis was founded to promote three goals regarding tennis for females:
+Girls Leading Girls (GLG) Tennis was founded to promote four goals regarding tennis for females:

 to increase the base of younger tennis players; and